We hear a lot of talk. These guys are making it happen. It’s yoga in action.

-Meet the A Team!
+Meet the A-Team!
 Ali, Atman and Andres, three pals from West Baltimore bringing yoga to inner city schools, inspiring social change and being overall awesome.
 They are dudes.
 They do yoga.
-We wouldn’t mess.
-In other words, they are the perfect mentors for their hometown neighborhoods where crime and shenanigans surround the city’s youth.
-Also, they look pretty lovable.
+They know what it’s like to grow up as an inner city kid.
+In other words, they are the perfect mentors for their hometown neighborhoods where crime and negativity surround the city’s youth.
+Also, they seem like pretty lovable and caring guys.

 The three friends had the idea to start the Holistic Life Foundation 9 years ago and have been making a difference teaching techniques on centering, breathing, mindfulness and encouragement to at-risk youth ever since.
-So we suppose it’s rather fitting then, that they’ve received some well-deserved recognition from our darling media.
+So we’d say it’s rather wonderful that they’ve finally received some well-deserved recognition from the news media.
 Check out their recent 3-part feature on the aptly titled segment ‘Making a Difference’ on the NBC Nightly News with Brian Williams.

 First part here: